fuji-fabric/fuji/CHECKLIST.md

 - See an inventory display contains a shulker box.
     - Test the deep-level gui.
     - Test the shulker entity reader.
-- Try to move an afk player.
+- Try to move a player in afk state.
 - Buy a new head in `/head`.
 - Get a kit from `/kit`.
     - Test the screen gui.